pickleat/portfolio/src/pages/projects/wordlenerds.md

 github: 'https://github.com/pickleat/wordleleaderboard'
 ---

+# Note: I have since stopped working on this project.
+I have added some screenshots for posterity, but will not be updating it.

 > Problem: I like Wordle, but I want to remember my "stats" and compare myself to others.

 > Solution: A leaderboard for the big Wordle fans!